 When she was done, she reached for him.
 How stupid of a decision.

-"Is it that your empty skull cannot comprehend your uselessness?
+"Is your skull so empty that you cannot comprehend your own uselessness?
 Go back and live out your pathetic life, Human.
 I have no more patience to waste on the likes of you."

 "Say what you will.
-If I do not tend to your eyes, you will lose vision."
+If I do not tend to your eyes, you will lose them."

 There was an urgency to her tone.
 He had never heard such sound.